 He has performed in Australia, New Zealand, Singapore, Thailand, Indonesia, Japan, South Korea, China, Mexico, El Salvador, Russia, Canada, plus all over Europe and the Nordic countries.

 In recent years, he has also made new openings by performing as a soloist with classical orchestras.
 In 2017, he composed a concerto for a beatboxer and an orchestra which premiered in the fall of 2017 with Tapiola Sinfonietta.
-A second studio album is also in the works.

 “I’m sorry, but you’re one of the best that ever did it.”Pharrell Williams